Schneison/Robot/mainpage.md

 | UI Disconnect  |     Q      | Disconnects the ui (internally used)                                                     |

 @subsection actDrive Drive
-If the robot is placed on the stating field, it should start to blink in a frequency of 5 HZ.
-If an `S` is entered, the robot should start to drive 3 rounds around the track stop on the starting field again and reset itself in the end after 5 seconds.
+In the main operation mode the robot should start on the @ref startingField "starting field" and then drive 3 rounds around the @ref track "track". @n At the end it should stop on the starting field and reset itself after 5 seconds. @n
+For more information about the driving see the @ref drive "driving module".
+For more information about the reset see: @ref secReset

 @subsection actPause Pause
 In any position in the driving action if a `P` is entered the robot should stop driving and wait for key to be entered